hansielneff/levox/README.md

-# Lexov
+# Levox

 A simple voxel editor made in C++ with SFML and OpenGL.

 ## Getting started

-Download the latest build from the [Releases](https://github.com/hansielneff/lexov/releases) section or follow the instructions below to compile from source.
+Download the latest build from the [Releases](https://github.com/hansielneff/Levox/releases) section or follow the instructions below to compile from source.

 ## Compiling from source